Skip to content

 • iCal synchronisation with Booking.com, Airbnb, VRBO, and Google Calendar so reservations enter the system without human intervention.

-You can read more about the regulatory framework in What is Royal Decree 933/2021, see how to automate guest registration to minimise human-error risk, see how this applies in Catalonia and the Basque Country, review how to obtain your credentials, and check the help center for operational questions.
+You can read more about the regulatory framework in What is Royal Decree 933/2021, see how to automate guest registration to minimise human-error risk, see how this applies in Catalonia and the Basque Country, review how to obtain your credentials, compare your current choice against Chekin alternatives, and check the annual VAU 1560/2025 deposit if you hold an NRUA.
+For operational questions, the help center.

 This article is for informational purposes.
 It does not replace professional legal advice.
 The final classification of an infraction and the amount of the penalty are the responsibility of the competent Administration in each case.